Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Before creating your ecommerce Google Analytics dashboard, set up your Google Analytics account for ecommerce tracking.

-Then, sign up for an ecommerce reporting software like Databox with a Google Analytics integration.
-Once you’re in the backend, find the app’s option to connect to Google Analytics.
+Then, sign up for an ecommerce reporting software like Databox and connect your Google Analytics account.
 Databox lets you connect your integration and choose your data source at the same time in this menu.